charleennewland/blog/kaizen_workshops.md

 The flag suggests that driving improvements is part of everyone’s job, and the same applies to maintaining standards, while innovation is the responsibility of top and middle management.

 #### Kaizen Workshops
-Now, picture this: you and your team have noticed a decline in your process output for a while.
+Now, picture this: you and your team have noticed a decline in the output of a process for a while.
 In a stroke of genius, you declare, 'Enough is enough; it's time for a kaizen workshop!'
 So, what does this kaizen workshop involve?
 It's a team gathering where the focus is on a specific area or issue that needs improvement.
 Typically lasting a week, everyone pitches in to find simple and smart ways to improve efficiency and productivity.

 Kaizen events are typically organized when the organization aims to address urgent business risks, tackle root causes, overcome cross-functional challenges, or sustain continuous improvement practices.